 Here it is, a parade banner made for the local tailor's union.
-If you feel a little tug of nostalgia, it might be because the progress made by unions was not as permanent as the union members probably thought.
+If you feel a little tug of nostalgia, it might be because the clout wielded by unions was not as permanent as union members probably thought.

 The Goldfields Baker's Union had 105 members in 1906 but only 62 by 1911; the local was subsequently absorbed into a state-wide organization.
 The 8-8-8 logo, common at the time, represented one of the union's basic demands: an eight-hour day, complemented by eight of sleep and eight of other activities.
 It fits nicely with Mayor Smith's appreciation of socialism.

 Here's one last view from the headframe: the view is north toward an active mine.

 This map from 1903 shows 260 mining claims on which there were 100 headframes operating on 49 mines.
 Together there were 3,000 kilometers of tunnels and shafts along what became known as the Golden Mile.
 The mines abut both Kalgoorlie and Boulder, its smaller, southern sibling.
 The tram lines run not only through the towns but through the mine area.